PingulGab/SIA_PawrSaleWebsite/readme.md

 A website developed for the completion of the subject, System Integration Architecture.

-The Project Requirement
+**_The Project Requirement_**
-: 1.
-Develop a website which contains a product page with 3 items listed and a shopping cart.
+   1. Develop a website which contains a product page with 3 items listed and a shopping cart.
-: 2.
-You may either utilize a either a database or via sessions for the products and the cart.
+   2. You may either utilize a either a database or via sessions for the products and the cart.
-: 3.
-Upon a successful checkout, the user must receive an email containing the following: the user's last name, total price, and details regarding the product/s purchased.
+   3. Upon a successful checkout, the user must receive an email containing the following: the user's last name, total price, and details regarding the product/s purchased.
-: 4.
-Utilize an integration platform such as Make (_formerly Integromat_) to send the email and/or integrate Stripe or Sandbox.
+   4. Utilize an integration platform such as Make (_formerly Integromat_) to send the email and/or integrate Stripe or Sandbox.
-: 5.
-Use Stripe or Sandbox for the payment processing wherein credit card is the only available method.
+   5. Use Stripe or Sandbox for the payment processing wherein credit card is the only available method.
-: 6.
-The payment processing must only accept valid credit cards.
+   6. The payment processing must only accept valid credit cards.

 ---

-The Created Project
+**_The Created Project_**
-: The website contains the following primary pages accessible via the header: Landing/Home, About Us, Contact Us, and Products.
+   * The website contains the following primary pages accessible via the header: Landing/Home, About Us, Contact Us, and Products.
 As well as a pop-up shopping cart.
-: The website utilizes sessions and cache for the listing of products and the optimization of loading speed.
+   * The website utilizes sessions and cache for the listing of products and the optimization of loading speed.
-: The displayed products in the Products page are automatically populated via the items listed in the Products Catalog from the Stripe Dashboard.
+   * The displayed products in the Products page are automatically populated via the items listed in the Products Catalog from the Stripe Dashboard.

 ---